Today’s Best Online DrPH Programs

 Accreditation

-At the college level, all institutions you consider should hold regional accreditation.
-The U.S. Department of Education recognizes just five agencies that accredit degree-granting universities: The Higher Learning Commission (HLC), the Middle States Commission on Higher Education (MSCHE), the New England Commission of Higher Education (NECHE), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and the WASC Senior College and University Commission (WSCUC).
-These agencies vet colleges and universities thoroughly for quality of education, faculty experience, and student-focused mission and vision.
+When considering colleges, it is crucial to ensure that they hold regional accreditation at the college level.
+The U.S. Department of Education recognizes only five agencies that accredit degree-granting universities, which are the Higher Learning Commission (HLC), the Middle States Commission on Higher Education (MSCHE), the New England Commission of Higher Education (NECHE), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and the WASC Senior College and University Commission (WSCUC).
+These agencies conduct a thorough evaluation of colleges and universities, taking into account factors such as quality of education, faculty experience, and the institution’s student-focused mission and vision.

 In addition to regional accreditation, public health programs may seek accreditation from the Council on Education for Public Health (CEPH).
 The CEPH examines public health program to ensure comprehensiveness, rigor, flexibility, qualification, and recognition.
 To see what this could mean for your program and your future employment, visit the CEPH directly.